Changissnz/selfinterest/README.md

-that can process feeling as reason of personal truth, also as reason for, must take care to treat passion as a double-edged sword, constantly remade by a different swordsmith at every chance opportunity that calls for its expression, not subject to control of quality for the risk of breakage or being turned against.
+that can process feeling as reason of personal truth, also as reason for, must take care to treat passion as a double-edged sword, constantly remade by a different swordsmith at every chance opportunity that calls for its expression, not subject to control of quality so that risk of breakage or being turned against is posed.
 This here is where the mention of the concept of "self-control" is important for the pragmatics of self-interest economical in decision-making.
 Lastly, practicing of passion can be partly understood by use of the categorization of impulsive (pseudo-controllable) and deliberate habit.